-Adherence challenge Possible origin Not self-administering medication Lack of perceived need for treatment Not attending psychiatric appointments Lack of perceived need for treatment Failing to refill medication Organizational/Executive Functioning Challenges Leading to Poor Planning Incorrectly Self- Administering Medication Lack of understanding of the actual effects of medication/Executive Functioning Challenges leading to poor organization Not taking care of physical health Lack of understanding/Sedentary behavior Associated with Avolition toward treatment.
+There are several domains where reduced insight can reduce adherence to medication regimens and impact general orientation toward treatment.
 Table 1 describes adherence challenges and likely origins.
 Reduced adherence has several consequences, including full relapse of psychotic symptoms or a chronic state of partial medication response.
 As described below, breakthrough psychotic symptoms appear to covary with a number of other challenges in insight and awareness, with the causal direction not exactly clear.
-However, there are significant risks to CNS integrity associated with nonadherence, relapse, and chronic psychotic symptoms.
-In a review of 13 meta-analyses and 25 657 patients, Howes et al.54 reported "highly suggestive" evidence that untreated psychosis leads to more severe positive symptoms, more severe negative symptoms, and lower chance of remission.
-Zoghbi et al.55 also reviewed 83 studies that looked at the neuroanatomy of untreated psychosis and concluded that while there was not sufficient evidence of global neurological impairment, specific brain structures like the temporal lobe could be vulnerable to adverse impacts of early untreated psychosis.
-A classic study, predating the availability of clozapine in the United States, shows these same adverse impacts in chronic patients.
-Davis et al. 56 reported that chronic treatment-refractory patients showed evidence of 4-year longitudinal ventricular enlargement, particularly left-sided, compared with similarly treated chronic patients whose symptoms responded to treatment.
+However, there are significant risks to CNS integrity associated with non-adherence, relapse, and chronic psychotic symptoms.
+In a review of 13 meta-analyses and 25,657 patients, Howes et al.57 reported "highly suggestive" evidence that untreated psychosis leads to more severe positive symptoms, more severe negative symptoms, and lower chance of remission.
+Zoghbi et al.58 also reviewed 83 studies that looked at the neuroanatomy of untreated psychosis and concluded that while there wasn't sufficient evidence of global neurological impairment, specific brain structures like the temporal lobe could be vulnerable to adverse impacts of early untreated psychosis.
+A classic study, predating the availability of clozapine in the US, shows these same adverse impacts in chronic patients.
+Davis et al.59 reported that chronic treatment-refractory patients showed evidence of 4-year longitudinal ventricular enlargement, particularly left-sided, compared to similarly treated chronic patients whose symptoms responded to treatment.
 These data underscore the importance of medication treatment and adherence to stave off avoidable neurological deterioration associated with untreated symptoms.

-Self-generated information and quality of test performance
+Self-generated information and Quality of Test Performance.

-In a study that sought to specifically elucidate the nature and consequences of reliance on externally provided versus selfgenerated information, Tercero et al.36 used a modified version of the Wisconsin Card Sorting Task (WCST) that included a metacognitive component.
-Participants were asked to sort 64 cards, generate an immediate accuracy judgment after each sort, and then rate their confidence in each accuracy judgment.
+In a study that sought to specifically elucidate the nature and consequences of reliance on externally provided vs self-generated information, Tercero et al.36 used a modified version of the Wisconsin Card Sorting Task (WCST) that included a meta-cognitive component.
+Participants were asked to sort 64 cards, generate an immediate accuracy judgment after each sort, then rate their confidence in each accuracy judgment.
 They were then provided feedback as in the standard administration of the WCST.
 Participants with schizophrenia underperformed participants with bipolar disorder on sorting, while both equivalently overestimated the accuracy of their sorting performance on a momentary basis.
-Participants with schizophrenia were more confident in the correctness of their sorts on a momentary, sort-by-sort basis, and their confidence did not change after receiving feedback regarding sorting errors,57 while participants with bipolar disorder manifested confidence ratings that tracked performance feedback.
-However, 4 B. Rose and P. D. Harvey the fundamental difference between the groups is that participants with schizophrenia based their overall judgments regarding task performance solely on their own accuracy decisions, with no correlation between feedback received (tracking the actual accuracy of their responses) and global judgments.
+Participants with schizophrenia were more confident in the correctness of their sorts on a momentary, sort by sort basis, and their confidence did not change after receiving feedback regarding sorting errors63, while participants with bipolar disorder manifested confidence ratings that tracked performance feedback.
+However, the fundamental difference between the groups is that participants with schizophrenia based their overall judgments regarding task performance solely on their own accuracy decisions, with no correlation between feedback received (tracking the actual accuracy of their responses) and global judgments.
 Participants with bipolar disorder provided global judgments of their performance that were highly correlated with performance feedback.

 WCST performance on the part of participants with schizophrenia was negatively influenced by reliance on recollection of self-generated information.
-This response pattern was also marked by the exceptional accuracy of participants with schizophrenia in recalling their self-generated responses while showing no evidence of considering the feedback they received.
-In this case, recalling only self-generated information rendered feedback irrelevant.
-The commonly observed lack of correlation between true performance and judgments of performance in participants with schizophrenia seems not to reflect random responses.
-Instead, it appears to be the result of applying very well-remembered information (Trial x trial responses) to the wrong purpose: recalling and using external information about performance to generate a global competence assessment.
+This response pattern was also marked by exceptional accuracy of participants with schizophrenia in recalling their self-generated responses, while showing no evidence of considering the feedback they received.
+In this case, recalling only self- generated information rendered feedback irrelevant.
+The commonly observed lack of correlation between true performance and judgments of performance in participants with schizophrenia seems not to reflect random responding.
+Instead, it appears to be the result of applying very well remembered information (Trial x trial responses) to the wrong purpose: recalling and using external information about performance to generate a global competence assessment.